4-day Eid Al Fitr break in UAE: Flight fares to soar during long weekend

 Airfares from the UAE to India, Pakistan, GCC and other Middle Eastern countries are likely to go up by up to 150 per cent between now and close to Eid Al Fitr as a large number of residents travel during the occasion.

-Therefore, travel agents in the UAE recommend that the earlier people book the seats, the better it is, especially for the larger families who can a handsome amount by booking early seats.
+Therefore, travel agents in the UAE recommend that the earlier people book the seats, the better it is, especially for the larger families who can end up paying a handsome amount.

 Avinash Adnani, Managing Director of Pluto Travels, said the upward trend in airfares on the Indian Subcontinent and other Gulf, and Middle Eastern routes remains the same because they’re Muslim countries.